-Alexandria Ocasio-Cortez Is Not Here for Insulting, Bad Faith Invites to “Debate”
+Alexandria Ocasio-Cortez is not here for insulting, bad-faith invites to "debate"

-Alexandria Ocasio-Cortez has had quite a busy summer in the two months since her stunning victory against 10-term incumbent, Rep. Joe Crowley in New York’s Democratic primary, stumping for Democratic candidates across the country.
+Alexandria Ocasio-Cortez has had quite a busy summer in the two months since her stunning victory against 10-term incumbent Rep. Joe Crowley in New York’s Democratic primary, stumping for Democratic candidates across the country.

-Along with her new, national profile has come an onslaught of conservative criticism portraying the 28-year-old, who is likely to become the youngest women ever elected to Congress, as naive and uninformed, in addition to being a terrifying preview of a socialist takeover of the Democratic party.
+Along with her new national profile has come an onslaught of conservative criticism portraying the 28-year-old, who is likely to become the youngest women ever elected to Congress, as naive and uninformed, in addition to being a terrifying preview of a socialist takeover of the Democratic Party.
 This week, conservative writer Ben Shapiro, who runs the Daily Wire, publicly challenged Ocasio-Cortez to a debate.

 “Miss Ocasio-Cortez, I’m really excited that you’ve been elevated to that position and I would love to have a real conversation with you about the issues,” Shapiro said in a video message.
 In an insulting move, he even offered to contribute $10,000 to her campaign if she acquiesced.